linnarsson/RecordPress/RecordPress/readme.txt

 == Upgrade Notice ==

 = 0.3.1 =
 * Upgrading from 0.3.1 to 1.0 is not possible since the transition to WordPress.
+RecordPress 0.3.1 is not supported anymore.